corrode/corrode.github.io/content/blog/lifetimes/index.md

 As the compiler, you see that the function signature promises to return a reference (`&str`), but it doesn't specify which input reference (`x` or `y`) it corresponds to.
 This ambiguity makes it impossible for you to guarantee the safety of the returned reference.

-Consider this situation: if you had to make sure a book borrowed from a library was returned on time, but you didn't know which library it came from, you'd have a hard time enforcing the due date.
-Similarly, the compiler needs to know the relationship between the input and output lifetimes to enforce correct borrowing rules.
+Imagine being a compiler trying to ensure the safety of your code.
+You see two references, `x` and `y`, coming into the function, but you're not sure which one will be returned.
+Without this knowledge, you can't confirm that the returned reference will be valid.
+Is it `x`?
+Is it `y`?
+You need to know the relationship between the input references and the output reference to make this guarantee.

 To fix this, we need to add a lifetime parameter to the function signature: